 CCO Buzz: Wow, they sure did load a lot into the rule.
 But in relation, back in November 2019, the SEC’s Office of Inspections and Examinations (“OCIE”) issued a Risk Alert on the Top Compliance Topics Observed in Examinations of Investment Companies.
 Are there some observations and considerations firms should also be aware of from the risk alert?

-James Smith: Yes, there are.
+Sr. Compliance Consultant: Yes, there are.
 Some of these observations include:

 - Compliance programs that did not consider the nature of the RICs’ business activities;